arrow Go back to list of posts

 Research also allows you to prepare ice breakers and conversational topics to make approaching new people more straightforward and fluid.

-Social media can amp up your networking efforts.
+Social media can amp up your lawyer networking efforts.
 The legal industry sees a surprising social media presence because it provides an additional way for current and potential clients to contact legal professionals.

-LinkedIn For Networking
+LinkedIn For lawyer Networking

 • Optimize Your Profile To Showcase Your Skills.